theAlexes/ratrap/README.md

 -------------------------------------------------------------------------------
 %%VERSION%%

-ratrap listens on 127.0.0.1, port 60666 for HTTP requests that contain `X-Forwarded-For`, and passes those addresses to the BSD `blocklistd` service.
+ratrap listens on 127.0.0.1, default port 60666 for HTTP requests that contain `X-Forwarded-For`, and passes those addresses to the BSD `blocklistd` service.

 It was written entirely by hand, and is distributed under the ISC license.